TonyBlanco/analisis_cabalistico_alma/docs/SCID5_IMPLEMENTATION.md

 - ✅ No new endpoints created
 - ✅ Uses existing `analysis-records` API
-- ✅ Respects therapist_clinical execution mode
+- ✅ Respects professional holistic execution mode
 - ✅ No auto-diagnosis or scoring
-- ✅ Patient ownership and security validations
+- ✅ Consultante ownership and security validations
 - ✅ No impact on existing tests or SCDF

 ## Implementation Details